act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 11

-This link, that is distinguishable by color (hue) from the other text in the same line, has an icon that appears when the link is hovered.
+This link, with a **different hue** from the other text in the same line, has an icon that appears when the link is hovered.
 This icon indicates the element is a link.

 ```html
 <style>